Guide To Buying A House After Bankruptcy

 But the reality is that bankruptcy isn’t a permanent mark on your financial record.
 Although your credit score will drop significantly when you declare bankruptcy, the Consumer Financial Protection Bureau found that those who declare bankruptcy often have higher credit scores when compared to those who try to work out difficult finances without resorting to bankruptcy.

 How Long After Bankruptcy Can You Buy A House?

-In some cases, you can apply for a mortgage after a bankruptcy is discharged or dismissed.
+In some cases, you can apply for a mortgage immediately after a bankruptcy is discharged or dismissed.
 In other cases, you can get a mortgage after a waiting period of 2 or 4 years after discharge or dismissal.
-In still others, you may have to wait as long as 10 years.
-It depends on which mortgage you select, the type of bankruptcy you declared and your bankruptcy’s disposition during your post-bankruptcy period.
+In still others, you may have to wait as long as 7 years.
+It depends on which mortgage you select, the type of bankruptcy you declare and your bankruptcy’s disposition during your post-bankruptcy period.

 Types Of Bankruptcies, Dispositions And Why It All Matters

 The most frequently declared bankruptcies for individuals, as opposed to corporations, are filed pursuant to Chapter 7 and 13 of the U.S. Bankruptcy Code.
 These can result in either a dismissal or a discharge of debt.